mohitpai/journey-optimizer.en/help/using/offers/export-catalog/export-placements.md

 ---
 title: Placements dataset
-description: This section lists all the fields used in the exported dataset for placements.
+description: This section lists all the fields used in the exported dataset for placements
 feature: Offers
 topic: Integrations
 role: User